 The mission of the Valentine is to engage, educate, and challenge a diverse audience by collecting, preserving, and interpreting Richmond’s history.

-Over time, the institution has evolved from a general art and history museum to one focusing on the life and history of Richmond, Virginia.
-For more than 100 years, the Valentine has collected, preserved and interpreted the materials of Richmond’s life and history.
-Through its collections, exhibitions and programs it reflects and interprets the broad issues and diverse communities which define the history of Richmond and its surrounding counties.
-The Valentine is the only institution in the city committed solely to this mission.
+Over time, the Valentine has evolved from a general art and history museum to one focusing on the life and history of Richmond, Virginia.
+For 125 years, the Valentine has collected, preserved and interpreted the materials of Richmond’s life and history.
+Through our collections, exhibitions and programs, the Valentine reflects the broad issues and diverse communities that define the history of the Richmond region.